Clara Bow: 1921–1922: Early years

 Against her mother's wishes but with her father's support, Bow competed in Brewster publications' magazine's annual nationwide acting contest, "Fame and Fortune", in fall 1921.
 In previous years, other contest winners had found work in the movies.
 In the contest's final screen test, Bow was up against an already scene-experienced woman who did "a beautiful piece of acting".
 A set member later stated that when Bow did the scene, she actually became her character and "lived it".
 In the January issues 1922 of Motion Picture Classic, the contest jury, Howard Chandler Christy, Neysa McMein, and Harrison Fisher, concluded:

 She is very young, only 16.
 But she is full of confidence, determination and ambition.
 She is endowed with a mentality far beyond her years.
 She has a genuine spark of divine fire.
-The five different screen tests she had, showed this very plainly, her emotional range of expression provoking a fine enthusiasm from every contest judge who saw the tests.
+The five different screen tests she had showed this very plainly; her emotional range of expression provoked a fine enthusiasm from every contest judge who saw the tests.
 She screens perfectly.
 Her personal appearance is almost enough to carry her to success without the aid of the brains she indubitably possesses.

 Bow won an evening gown and a silver trophy, and the publisher committed to help her "gain a role in films", but nothing happened.
 Bow's father told her to "haunt" Brewster's office, located in Brooklyn, until they came up with something.
 "To get rid of me, or maybe they really meant to (give me) all the time and were just busy", Bow was introduced to director Christy Cabanne, who cast her in Beyond the Rainbow, produced late 1921 in New York City and released February 19, 1922.
 Bow did five scenes and impressed Cabanne with her ability to produce tears on cue, but was cut from the final print.
-"I was sick to my stomach", she recalled and thought her mother was right about the movie business.
+"I was sick to my stomach," she recalled, and thought her mother was right about the movie business.